Re booting things as a result of lockdown

-For those of you that don't know, I have taken a year out of my usual community music work and am currently doing a Masters in creative music production at the University of Hertfordshire.
+For those of you that don't know, I have taken a year out of my usual community music work because of lockdown.
+All my music work stopped and I decided to change direction and do a Masters in creative music production at the University of Hertfordshire.
 I am in t

 Binaural recording is a way of recording sound using two microphones “arranged intentionally to create a three dimensional stereo sound that gives the listener the sensation of actually being in the room.”
 Baust, J. (2015) Binaural recording, put simply is replicating how the brain process sound in stereo coming in through two ears either side of our heads.
 Our brains determine the origin of the sound, by assessing the differences as it reaches each ear.